In This Article

 - Give your chicken the best flavor and tenderness profile by allowing at least 2-3 hours or marinade time, ensuring all pieces are fully immersed in the sauce.

-What to serve with Garlic Lime Grilled Chicken:
+What to serve with Grilled Chicken

 - Perfect Instant Pot Brown Rice – this is our go to for brown rice for all the meals.